 How can Whitten & Lublin Employment & Labour Lawyers help?

 The question of whether your non-compete agreement will apply to you is not something you should leave to chance, try to sort out on your own or defer to the advice of a generalist or novice lawyer.
 The proper interpretation of a non-compete agreement is something that comes from years of experience in drafting, fighting and overturning these clauses.
-Whitten & Lublin’s team of experienced employment lawyers know when a non-compete clause will stand up in court and when it will not.
-If you have signed a non-compete agreement and need advice from an expert, call Whitten & Lublin for a legal consultation.
+Whitten & Lublin’s team of experienced employment lawyers can assist you to determine when a non-compete clause will stand up in court and when it will not.
+If you have signed a non-compete agreement and need advice from a lawyer with expertise, call Whitten & Lublin for a legal consultation.